zotune/borderless-focus/README.md

 # Borderless Focus

 Enhance your gaming experience with custom borders, taskbar hiding, and smart audio management for borderless windowed games.
-Perfect for playing 21:9 games on 32:9 super ultrawide monitors!
+Especially useful for users with 32:9 super ultrawide monitors who want to play games in 21:9 aspect ratio.
+It creates a perfect centered 21:9 viewing area with black borders on the sides, giving you the ideal gaming experience without the need for manual resizing or dealing with stretched visuals.

 ## Key Features